Andrew Knizner Player Props: Cardinals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays pitching staff was 12th in the league last season with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff last season ranked 12th in MLB.

-- The Blue Jays had the 14th-ranked team ERA across all league pitching staffs (3.88).
+- The Blue Jays had a 3.88 team ERA that ranked 14th across all league pitching staffs.

-- Gausman starts for the first time this season for the Blue Jays.
+- Bassitt will make his first start of the season for the Blue Jays.

-- The 32-year-old righty last appeared Saturday, Oct.
-8 against the Seattle Mariners, when he started and went 5 2/3 innings.
+- In his last appearance on Sunday, Oct.
+9, the 34-year-old righty started the game and went four innings against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.